-How to Prepare for the 2021 Virtual Spring Career Fair http://go.osu.edu/SpringCareerFair
+How to Prepare for the 2022 Spring Career Fair http://go.osu.edu/SpringCareerFair

-Spring Career Fair is focused on helping you find an internship, a first job, or your next job!
+The 2022 Spring Career Fair is focused on helping you find an internship, a first job or your next job!
 The event is open to ALL current Ohio State students and recent alumni.
-It will be held virtually Wednesday, January 27th on Handshake's Career Fair platform from 12:00 pm - 5:00 pm.
+It will be held in-person at Ohio Union on January 18, and virtually on the Handshake Career Fair platform on January 19.
 Mark your calendar now!